 My observation that no one knows you better than you do doesn’t come from years of scientific study.
 It comes from more than a decade of working one on one with clients and helping them build self-awareness.
 When I ask my clients, “Who knows you best?” what do you think they say?
 It is always, always, the same answer: “I do.”

-As my tenure as a coach grows, and as I meet an increasing number of client prospects, I have noticed recurring themes among individuals who do not think about working with a coach, or who do not want a coach, which I have recapped below.
+As my tenure as a coach grows, and as I meet an increasing number of client prospects, I have noticed recurring themes among individuals who don’t think about working with a coach, or who don’t want a coach.

 When it comes to introducing yourself to colleagues you don’t know, do you avoid introducing yourself at all costs?
 Perhaps you are highly uncomfortable or severely under-skilled.
 Much like getting a flu shot, you want your introduction to be quick and painless.
 In fact, you wouldn’t introduce yourself to others at all if you could avoid doing so.
 Do any of the following “Avoider” characteristics seem familiar to you when you think about introducing yourself to others?

 Keeping Busy vs. Being Productive

 Your time is precious.
 Your days are already packed with meetings, conference calls, overdue deliverables, and unanticipated interruptions.
 Working to raise your visibility in your organization and industry requires that you focus your precious time on specific activities and behaviors that help you produce results.
 Anyone can engage in a bevy of activities that keep them busy, yet you cannot afford that luxury.
 In other words, the investment of time and energy you make in your efforts to raise your visibility must be productive.
 What is the difference between keeping busy and being productive?

 Are You Invisible or Undervalued in Your Organization?